 Hand Tracking

-Varjo XR-3 and VR-3 headsets feature integrated Ultraleap’s hand tracking.
+Hand tracking for Varjo is provide by Ultraleap.
+Varjo XR-4 has an optional hand tracking module.
+In Varjo XR-3 and VR-3 headsets the hand tracking module is integrated to the headset.
 Hand tracking lets you reach into the virtual world with your hands and without using a physical controller.
 Gestures such as pinching, grabbing, and interacting with objects allow for a new level of immersion in your applications.

 See the platform-specific documentation for hand tracking: